Deal alert! Northwest will form your LLC for $39 (60% discount). See details.

 Said another way, most LLCs don’t pay corporate taxes since LLCs are pass-through entities.

-Meaning, in their default tax classification, LLCs don’t pay any corporate income taxes.
-The profits from the LLC “flow through” to the owner’s personal income tax return and are paid on the individual level (not the corporate level).
+Meaning, in their default tax classification, LLCs already don’t pay corporate income taxes.
+The profits from the LLC “flow through” to the owner’s personal income tax return and are paid on the individual level (not the entity level).

-So that fact that Nevada doesn’t have state corporate income tax really doesn’t even matter.
+So the fact that Nevada doesn’t have state corporate income tax really doesn’t even matter for LLCs.

 Taxes are paid where the money is made